Dan-Eli/geo_sim_processing_a/README.md

 ```
 Note on the installation:
   - For Windows users, it you are not using conda, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
 This [site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a long list of Windows installers.

+# Sherbend

+Sherbend is a geospatial simplification and generalization tool for lines and polygons.
+Sherbend is an implementation and an improvement of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wang and Jean-Claude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
+The particularity of this algorithm is that for each line it analyzes its bends (curves) and decides which one to simplify, trying to emulate what a cartographer would do manually to simplify or generalize a line.
+Sherbend will accept points, lines and polygons as input.
+Even though points cannot be simplified, they are used for topological relationship validations.
+Sherbend can accept GeoPackage and Esri Shape file as input/ouput but not a mixed of both.

 ## Usage